st0012/factory_factory_girl/README.md

   ........
   name { FFaker::Job.title }
   content { FFaker::Lorem.paragraph }
+  country "Taiwan"
   .......
 end
 ```

-And the rule you defined in this project can be used in any other projects.
+And the rule you defined in this project, can be used in any other projects.
 You won't need to copy & paste the setting of those frequently seen column's.

 I think this gem could be helpful, but also needs a lot of work.
-So if you find any bugs or have some ideas of this project, please open an issue or email me, thanks. 😄
+So if you find any bug or want any new feature, please open an issue or email me , thanks 😄.

 ## Installation